Cañada Blanch Forum 2021: Cities and regions in a post-Covid world

 The pandemic is changing how and where we live.
 People moving from large cities to towns and rural areas has normalized.
 Many see this as a reversal of the trend towards greater polarization and territorial inequality that prevailed in the past.
 But is this the case?
 Are we witnessing the decline of the big cities in favor of a more equitable distribution of activity in the territory?

-Hosted by Fundación Cañada Blanch, the Cañada Blanch Centre for Contemporary Spanish Studies and the London School of Economics (LSE), in collaboration with Aspen Institute España, the Cañada Blanch Forum 2021 will host internationally acclaimed experts to analyze the possible post-Covid implications in our cities and regions.
+Hosted by Fundación Cañada Blanch, the Cañada Blanch Centre for Contemporary Spanish Studies and the London School of Economics (LSE), in collaboration with Aspen Institute España, the Cañada Blanch Forum 2021 hosted internationally acclaimed experts to analyze the possible post-Covid implications in our cities and regions.

-This year’s edition will be held online, via Zoom, on May 4th, 11th and 18th under the academic supervision of Professor Andrés Rodríguez-Pose, Director, Cañada Blanch for Contemporary Spanish Studies and Princesa de Asturias Chair and Professor of Economic Geography at the Londo School of Economisc (LSE).
+This year’s edition was held online, via Zoom, on May 4th, 11th and 18th under the academic supervision of Professor Andrés Rodríguez-Pose, Director, Cañada Blanch for Contemporary Spanish Studies and Princesa de Asturias Chair and Professor of Economic Geography at the Londo School of Economisc (LSE).

 Since the beginning of the pandemic, the movement of people and economic activities from large cities -the most dynamic places in recent decades- to towns and rural areas has been a constant.
 Work from home and online shopping and interaction allow, in theory, to live and operate from anywhere in the world.

 Many see this as a reversal of the trend towards greater polarization and territorial inequality that prevailed in the past.
 But is this the case?
 Are we witnessing the decline of the big cities in favor of a more equitable distribution of activity in the territory?
-Cañada Blanch Forum 2021 on “Cities and regions in a post-Covid world” will address these questions and will also analyze the possible implications of the pandemic for the future of our cities and regions.
+Cañada Blanch Forum 2021 on “Cities and regions in a post-Covid world” addressed these questions and also analyzed the possible implications of the pandemic for the future of our cities and regions.

-The event is led by the new director of the Cañada Blanch Center and Princesa de Asturias Chair, Professor of Economic Geography at the London School of Economisc (LSE), Professor Andrés Rodríguez-Pose.
+The event was led by the new director of the Cañada Blanch Center and Princesa de Asturias Chair, Professor of Economic Geography at the London School of Economisc (LSE), Professor Andrés Rodríguez-Pose.

 Richard Florida is an American urban studies theorist focusing on social and economic theory.
 He is a professor and head of the Martin Prosperity Institute at the Rotman School of Management at the University of Toronto and a Distinguished Fellow at NYU’s School of Professional Studies.
 Florida received a PhD from Columbia University in 1986.
 Prior to joining George Mason University’s School of Public Policy, where he spent two years, he taught at Carnegie Mellon University’s Heinz College in Pittsburgh from 1987 to 2005.
 He was named a Senior Editor at The Atlantic in March 2011 after serving as a correspondent for TheAtlantic.com for a year.